A thermal mass flow meter can be a gas sub-meter performing natural gas submetering at an industrial site for cost allocation and energy conservation.

-Due to environmental pressure to reduce emissions, it is crucial to monitor natural gas mass flow rate and consumption in individual zones to reduce energy.
+Due to environmental pressure to reduce emissions, monitoring natural gas mass flow rate and consumption in individual zones is crucial to reducing energy.
 Monitoring helps assess process efficiencies, identify unusual consumption points, promote conservation, and provide a means for cost allocation to various operating areas.
 Also, submetering helps diagnose the aging process equipment and identify possible leaks in fuel feed lines.

 ISO 50001, Energy Management and Natural Gas Submetering

-The Plant Manager, Maintenance Manager, Six Sigma Manager, or Results Engineer all benefit from the information made available to them from appropriate natural gas instrumentation.
-Furthermore, the newly promulgated ISO 50001 standards define the best practice for energy management, and sub-metering will play a big role.
-Common applications for natural gas sub-metering will be found in various industries, including Textile, Glass Manufacturing, Automotive, Aluminum & Steel, Food & Beverage.
+The Plant Manager, Maintenance Manager, Six Sigma Manager, or Results Engineer benefit from the information available to them from appropriate natural gas instrumentation.
+Furthermore, ISO 50001 standards define the best practice for energy management, and sub-metering will play a significant role.
+Natural gas sub-metering is in various industries, including textile, glass manufacturing, automotive, aluminum & steel, food & beverage.